1911 Revolution (TV series)

-1911 Revolution is a Chinese television series based on the events of the Xinhai Revolution (October 1911 – February 1912), which brought an end to imperial rule in China in 1911.
-It was first broadcast on CCTV-1 during prime time on 27 September 2011.
-It was specially produced to mark the 100th anniversary of the Xinhai Revolution.
+1911 Revolution is a Chinese historical drama television series based on the events of the 1911 Revolution, which brought an end to centuries of imperial rule in China.
+Specially produced to mark the 100th anniversary of the 1911 Revolution, it was first broadcast in China on CCTV-1 during prime time on 27 September 2011.

-Plot
+Synopsis

-The series follows a chronology of the major events that happened throughout the life of Sun Yat-sen. It includes, among other events, the formation of the Tongmenghui, the Wuchang Uprising, the fall of the Qing dynasty, the establishment of the Republic of China, Yuan Shikai's rise and fall from power, and the National Protection War.
+The series follows the major events that happened throughout the life of Sun Yat-sen, the founder of the Republic of China.
+It includes, among other events, the formation of the Tongmenghui, the Wuchang Uprising, the fall of the Qing dynasty, the establishment of the Republic of China, Yuan Shikai's rise and fall from power, and the National Protection War.